 A Note From Exisle Publishing CEO, Gareth St John Thomas:

-You could have thought that after a life time in publishing, and my father was a writer and publisher, and his too, I would know what a book would like and feel like before it came back from the printers.
-But when the advance of new books arrives it is still a heart pounding nervous moment.
-You do not actually know precisely what it will be like - printing is still an inexact science and printers may decide which machine to run the book on at the last moment.
+You could have thought that after a lifetime in publishing, and my father was a writer and publisher, and his too, I would know what a book would look like and feel like before it came back from the printers.
+But when the advance of new books arrives it is still a heart-pounding and nervous moment.
+You do not actually know what it will be like - printing is still an inexact science and printers may decide which machine to run the book on at the last moment.

-It can though be frightening.
+Though it can be frightening.
 Not so long ago an advance copy of an expensive jacketed book seemed perfect inside.
 Until the publisher checked underneath the jacket and saw that a critical letter had just been missed off the title on the spine.
 That involved some whitened faces, fraught phone calls and rapid checking of proofs and the whole edition had to be reprinted.

-This memoir is a good example of focussing upon a writers key strengths without covering everything else.
+This memoir is a good example of focusing upon a writer's key strengths without covering everything else.
 Many memoir writers like Max have much more to say than can be written in one accessible book and selecting parts that are commercially appealing as an integrated whole makes for a good book and leaves future options open.